laurencedawson/sync-for-reddit/README.md

 	- Need a clear way to show the default subreddit
 	- Where to start autoplaying videos
 	- How to expand the "refine" section under themes
+	- Should Sidebar should comeback as a sidebar?
+	- Links are no longer underlined.
+Thoughts?

+### Onboarding ideas
+	- Select flair display type
+	- Select award display type